gargdivya12/GE/README.md

 ### Other considerations
 1. Feel free to make any necessary changes.
-2. Retain the existing tests as much as possible.
+2. Retain the existing tests as much as possible.# GE